← Design Stories

 - location (inside the U.S. vs abroad)

-- outdated FAQs
+- outdated FAQs with contradicting rules

-- office-specific exceptions
+-

 Users frequently arrived at field offices: